chef-boneyard/chef-web-docs-2016/step_manage_server_hosted/step_manage_server_hosted_group_edit.rst

    .. image:: ../../images/step_manage_server_hosted_group_edit.png

-Note: If you don't see an **Edit** link or tab, you don't have update permissions on that group.
+   If you don't see an **Edit** link or tab, you don't have update permissions on that group.

 #.
 Select the users and groups you want, and click **Save Group**.